-We provide general and detailed information about genetically modified organisms (GMOs) and the issues they raise, in many formats, including for consumers and farmers.
+We provide general and detailed information about genetically modified organisms (GMOs or genetically engineered organisms) and the issues they raise, in many formats, including for consumers and farmers.
 We monitor and undertake careful research on a wide range of questions raised by the use of this technology in food and farming with a focus on the environmental, social and economic impacts.
 We also provide detailed research on specific issues of concern.

 The term “agrofuels” describes liquid fuels produced from food and oil crops grown in large-scale industrial plantation-style systems.
 Common agrofuel crops are corn, soy and canola, which are also three of the dominant five GM crops.
 These agrofuels are blended with petrol and diesel for use primarily as transport fuel.

 The markets for genetically engineered (also called genetically modified or GM) crops are dominated by the biggest seed and pesticide companies in the world.
 Four companies control over 65% of the commercial seed market and the agrochemicals market.
 The high level of corporate concentration in the seed market has already meant higher prices, limited choices for farmers, a narrowing of genetic diversity in crops, and stagnating innovation.

 The early warnings of environmentalists about the negative impacts of genetically modified plants are, unfortunately but inevitably, being proven correct.
 For example, the use of herbicide-tolerant GM crops has increased the use of herbicides and encouraged the evolution and spread of more herbicide-resistant weeds, triggering the use of even more herbicides.